 **As I bushwhacked up a steep ravine somewhere in Redwood National Park, things were not going well.
 It had been raining off and on all morning, conditions were damp and muddy, and everything was wet around me.
 I paused below the steep slope of a slab of rock which I would need to climb up to continue.
 To my left and right were thorny bushes with even steeper terrain and nothing to hold onto.
 If I was going to make it through this section and continue my search for Helios, I would have to make it up this slippery rock with terrible footing.
 For several minutes I just stood there, trying to decide if I should turn back and hike all the way back down the ravine to try to find another access point to get up this hillside or if I should try to climb the slippery rock face in front of me.
 Finally, I went for it and put my soaking wet right boot up on a notch in the rock slab.
 I pushed myself up but then suddenly slipped back.
 I nearly tumbled and slid down the steep hillside, which could have resulted in potentially serious injuries.
 Another five minutes went by while I again debated what the best course of action would be.
 Once again, I went for it, this time using more of my hands by grabbing onto some roots and mud with one hand, and a natural handhold on the rock slab with the other hand.
 This time I made it up.
 When I got to the top of the slippery rock slab I looked back down and thought to myself: "I sure hope I can find another way back down later, because I don't think I can get back down this without possibly slipping and breaking a leg."
 Above the rock slab, the underbrush of the steep hillside continued to be nearly impenetrable.
 I had to force my way through the midst of thorny bushes, overgrown plants, and the thick foliage of trees.
 It wouldn't have been so bad except for the part that I could never get good footing.
 This hillside was just incredibly steep and I couldn't even pause to rest because it was so uncomfortable.
 Several times I took nasty falls.
 Up to this point, I had already been soaking wet because of the rain, but now my entire body was covered with mud.
 A short time later, I saw several very large old-growth redwood trees.
 There was one higher up on the hillside to the left, and three trees to my right a bit lower than my elevation.
 I started to head up to the higher tree to my left to take a closer look, but I just couldn't make it there.
 The terrain was brutal.
 Ten minutes later I was back at my junction.
 The only other way to go was to my right towards the lower trees.
 Going straight ahead was not an option because it was so overgrown.
 It took me quite some time, but with great difficulty I made it over to the lower small grove of trees.
 Along the way, my leg collapsed into a pit once and my feet nearly gave out another time because the slope dropped off at such an extreme angle.
 I was not in the mood to go sliding down a hillside, especially not bushwhacking solo in an area where nobody would probably ever find me.
 At this point I said to myself: "What the heck am I doing out here?
 This is not worth it.
 I am beating up my body and for what?
 In the hopes of finding a tree which could be located anywhere.
 I'm getting out of here."
 One year earlier, I had uttered similar words to myself, yet I ended up persevering instead of giving up.
 But this time, things were even more challenging.
 I was out in the forest alone, the weather was not cooperating, and the terrain proved to be much more difficult.
 When I reached the small grove of trees, I quickly realized that they were not what I was looking for.
 But instead of turning back, I pushed on and continued hiking and bushwhacking through the forest.
 Perhaps after hiking and bushwhacking through the forest for another hour, I stood up on top of a very slippery fallen log and looked curiously at a tree in the distance.
 Something about the tree I was looking at captured my interest.
 I thought to myself: "Maybe that is Helios.
 No... that can't be it."
 I stood on the slippery log for several minutes just staring at the tree and thinking about it some more, debating it in my mind.
 Finally, I slid down the other side of the log and went over to the base of the tree to take a closer look.
 It didn't take me long to soon realize: "Yes, indeed, this is Helios!"
 Against impossible odds, I had found the world's 2nd tallest tree standing tall on Helios Hill.
 And it was such a pretty tree.
 An awesome ending to an incredibly difficult journey, both hiking in the forest and at home thinking about clues for a year.**

 So that's my story.
 That's how I managed to become only the 2nd confirmed person in history since the tree was discovered to find Helios.
 As with Hyperion, I am not sharing any clues or information to help others find Helios.
 This tree is even more protected than Hyperion is.
 And I am aware that the park service frowns upon placing focus on individual trees.
 I can understand that.
 They want visitors to come to enjoy the forest as a whole, not bushwhacking all over the park searching for a couple of trees that are impossible to find.
 That's why I don't recommend following in my footsteps and searching for these trees.
 Because the likelihood of getting hurt is high and the chance of finding these trees is nearly impossible.
 But for me, I found it important to find the world's two tallest trees.
 It was something that I wanted to do, and I was able to accomplish it.
 And there are other trees that I would like to find, including the one known as Orion (currently the 8th tallest tree in the world).
 Those adventures will have to wait for another time.
-Because there is an embargo against sharing any pictures of Helios on the internet or in publications, I am not able to show you the beauty of this coast redwood.
-My apologies for that, but it is in the best interest of the tree that no pictures of it are in existence on the internet.
+Because there is an embargo against sharing any complete pictures of Helios on the internet or in publications, I am not able to show you the beauty of this coast redwood in full.
+My apologies for that, but it is in the best interest of the tree that no entire pictures of it are in existence on the internet.
 However, in order to prove that I did indeed find Helios, I sent proof to both Michael Taylor and MD Vaden.
 They both have verified that I found the correct tree.
 Quite a while before I located the tree, I was hopelessly searching one hillside and I took a short video of myself bushwhacking through some of the easier terrain of the day.
 So I am including that as something that you can watch, since it provides no assistance but it did document a short part of my day.
+You can view the video by clicking here.
+I am also including a zoomed in view of myself standing next to the base of Helios.
 I wish everyone reading this the best in your own adventures through the old-growth redwood forests.
-(Note-- check out MD Vaden's page http://www.mdvaden.com/redwood_helios.shtml for more information on Helios.)
+(Note -- check out MD Vaden's page for more information on Helios.)

 LAURALYN

 -- We started our time in Humboldt RSP by searching for the tree known as Lauralyn.
 That's such a pretty name for a tree.
 And the tree itself is also beautiful.
 Landmark Trees describes it as a "Big Leaner" and that's exactly what it was.
 In searching for this tree, I was really only able to locate two specific clues online.
 But that was all that I really needed to narrow things down and find a search area.
 This is the tree that I recommend that searchers start with.
 Because as I said in my introductory comments, if you can't find this tree then tree searching is probably not the best activity for you to embark on.
 Down below, I am only sharing one photo of Lauralyn.
 And it is not a photo that is taken up close.
 I couldn't find any other close-up photos of Lauralyn on the internet.
 And my policy is not to publish photos of trees that have not been published before.
 So that is why I am only sharing a photo of Lauralyn that was taken from a great distance away.
-But you can still see it in the photo.
+(Update: One close-up picture of Lauralyn was added in May of 2017 to this page as the tree has become more widely known and found.)

 PARADOX

 -- The next tall tree that we targeted in Humboldt RSP was Paradox, the 6th tallest.
 In thinking about the name, I wondered why it had received such an unusual but cool name.
 Many people don't realize this, but Paradox was at one time considered to be the tallest tree in the world, for two years back in 1995 & 1996.
 For Paradox, I was unable to find even a single photo of the tree anywhere on the internet.
 When this happens, it makes finding a particular tree next to impossible.
 About the only option seems to be measuring all the large trees in a specific area to see if the dimensions match up.
 Outside of measuring, there is no way to know if you have found the correct tree.
 Fortunately, I stumbled across an obscure clue which helped me narrow down the search areas for Paradox.
 Paradox is a spectacular tree to stand below in person.
 Out of the five trees which I have found so far, Paradox is probably my favorite for pure scenic beauty.
 It's a really nice tree.
-Unfortunately, I am unable to share any pictures of Paradox with you at this time.
+(Update: One picture of Paradox was added in May of 2017 to this page as the tree has become more widely known and found.)

 STRATOSPHERE GIANT